 These and other characteristics have lead more than one scholar to believe that Vermeer had created the Girl with a Pearl Earring with the aid of camera obscura, a sort obfuscate sharp lines and reduce the range of lights and darks.

 The yellow garment worn by the young girl is unique in Vermeer's oeuvre and is, from a technical point of view, probably one of the painter's most generalized renderings.
-The broad vigorous brushstrokes suggest rather than clearly define the heavy folds of what would appear to be a cape or a loose-fitting garment of rustic cut made of course fabric.
+The broad, vigorous brushstrokes suggest rather than define the heavy folds of what would appear to be a cape or a loose-fitting, rustic garment made of some course fabric.

 In 1950, P. T. A. Swillens suggestively accounted for the young girl's dress in the following manner: "The blue-yellow head covering of the portrait in The Hague and the yellow cape round the shoulders are not usual wear for those times.
 It is a special dress, which suits children and which children delight in, just because it is unusual and different and attractive in colour.
 Just with such a fancy-dress children betray that they are still childish."